PreciousChicken/blog/content/posts/configuring_oni_as_a_C_C++_IDE_on_Ubuntu_18_04.md

 ---

 [K&R's Second Edition of the C Programming Language](https://amzn.to/2Omcno5) (\*affiliate link) is not an easy read.
 To tame it I thought I might use [Oni](https://www.onivim.io/) to do some of the heavy lifting, which is an IDE with [Neovim](https://neovim.io/) as a back end.
 It looked pretty and was meant to work out of the box.
-I however spent an age getting it to do linting got C, so below are my struggles:
+I however spent an age getting it to do linting in C, so below are my struggles:

 ---